tnnandi/gene46100_uchicago_teaching_material/docs/source/index.rst

 Geneformer
 ==========

-Geneformer is a foundation transformer model pretrained on a large-scale corpus of ~30 million single cell transcriptomes to enable context-aware predictions in network biology.
+Geneformer is a foundation transformer model pretrained on a large-scale corpus of single cell transcriptomes to enable context-aware predictions in network biology.

 See `our manuscript <https://rdcu.be/ddrx0>`_ for details.